maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

         Adds a toolbar to the window.
 Note that the toolbar is not automatically shown.
 You need to call :meth:`GtkWidget.show_all` on it to make it visible.
 It's also possible to hide the toolbar (without removing it) by calling :meth:`GtkWidget.hide`

-        :param: toolbar: A :class:`GtkToolbar` to add to the :class:`Window`
+        :param toolbar: A :class:`GtkToolbar` to add to the :class:`Window`

     .. method:: remove_toolbar (toolbar)

         Removes a toolbar from the window.
 Note that this decreases the refference count on the widget.
 If you want to keep the toolbar alive call :meth:`GObject.ref`before calling this function.

-        :param: toolbar: A :class:`GtkToolbar` to remove from the :class:`Window`
+        :param toolbar: A :class:`GtkToolbar` to remove from the :class:`Window`

     .. method:: set_edit_toolbar (toolbar)